kurta999/CustomKeyboard/README.md

 12. **LinkCreator** - Select desired files from File Explorer and click the mark key (key down on second keyboard by default) and files (directories too) will be marked for link creation.
 Go to target directory where you want to place the links for marked files, press symlink key (KEY UP) by default for symlink or hardlink key (KEY RIGHT) by default for hardlinks.
 That's all, symlink or hardlink is created from marked files in target directory.

+13. **CryptoPrice** - Fetching ETH & BTC buy/sell price from coinbase.com and printing it on main panel - disabled by default.
+Can be enabled by setting FetchCryptoPrices to 1 in settings.ini

 ## Libraries
 - [lodepng](https://lodev.org/lodepng/ "lodepng's Homepage")
 - [sqlite3](https://www.sqlite.org/index.html "sqlite3's Homepage")